FREQUENTLY ASKED QUESTIONS

 What is your return policy?

 We strive to ensure every customer is happy with every purchase.
 If you are unhappy with your purchase for any reason, please let us know.
+However, meat products are NOT refundable once accepted by a customer.
 Please visit our Return Policy page for more information.

 Do you offer farm tours?